-Create Learning pupils join at any stage of the step-down process outlined above.
+Create Learning pupils join at either of the first two stages of the step-down process outlined above.
 Some Create Learning pupils will then step down again into one of the TCES schools or move into mainstream school or college as outlined below.

-East London and North West London Step Down Process
+East London and North-West London Step Down Process

-Pupils may join a school or service at any point in the Step Down Model and their holistic journey will be tracked through their individual Pathway Plan.
+Pupils may join a school or service at any point in the Step-Down Model and their holistic journey will be tracked through their individual Pathway Plan.